 Live Loops in the new 10.5 update look great:

 My Review: Logic Pro X is easily one of the most versatile and competent DAWs out there, even as it’s not at the cutting edge of technology.
 It is almost a default choice for most Mac users since it is so well integrated with the OS like all Apple software.
-Logic has traditionally had a timeline-based workflow but in its latest 10.5 update Apple decided to go all-in on the Ableton style, grid-like, loops, and samples approach.
+Logic has traditionally had a timeline-based workflow but in its latest 10.5 updates Apple decided to go all-in on the Ableton style, grid-like, loops, and samples approach.
 This is aimed squarely at producers of dance music and Ableton users will find many similarities in the redesign.

 Now you can create scenes, loop them and arrange the song on-the-fly and Logic will record your performance which can be fine-tuned and arranged later.
 They’ve added a new robust step sequencer, a feature long requested in Logic.
 The new update has also brought overhauls to its severely outdated samplers, EXS24 and Ultrabeat.

-The new Sampler and Quick Sampler are delightful to use with its new fine-tuned controls.
+The new Sampler and Quick Sampler are delightful to use with their new fine-tuned controls.
 It’s now easy to import large sample sets into Sampler and arrange them dynamically with round-robins, something that was quite clumsy to do in EXS24.
 With Sampler also being backward compatible with EXS24 instruments, it’s easy to see why this new update will not alienate long-time users of Logic.

 Apart from the new update, Logic also boasts of a huge variety of stock sounds and plugins.
 The Vintage EQ collection from version 10.4 features great sounding emulations of popular console channel strips.
 The built-in reverbs like Chromaverb and Space Designer are highly capable plugins while Alchemy has many powerful features built into one advanced synth.